-- Provide more opportunities for BSU addictions related training in the community, state, and region.
+- Provide more opportunities for Boise State addictions related training in the community, state, and region.

-- Consolidate and streamline current BSU programming in addictions and substance abuse prevention.
+- Consolidate and streamline current Boise State programming in addictions and substance abuse prevention.

 - Expand information dissemination and research functions to meet growing needs in the Treasure Valley, state, and region.

-- Directly contribute to the University’s mission of a Metropolitan Research University of Distinction.
+- Directly contribute to the University’s mission of a Metropolitan Research University.

 - To provide science to service training to professionals along the continuum of prevention (primary, secondary, tertiary), treatment and continuing care.